Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Equilibration and the standard model of measurement

-\PRLsection{Equilibration and the standard model of measurement} As discussed above, dynamical models of measurement usually assume a degree of temporal control such that a particular unitary transformation can be performed on the system and some apparatus/environment, generated the product of observables acting on the system and the apparatus~\cite{Busch_1996}.
+As mentioned above, dynamical models of measurement usually assume a degree of temporal control such that a particular unitary transformation can be performed on the system and some apparatus/environment, generated the product of observables acting on the system and the apparatus~\cite{Busch_1996}.
 For example, one such model was used to investigate the transition to Spectrum Broadcast Structure in~\cite{tuziemski2016}.
-In our context, let us denote such a Hamiltonian by $ H=X_\sys\otimes Y$, where $X_\sys$ is any operator whose eigenbasis is the pointer basis, and where $Y$ is an observable on $\bigotimes_{k=1}^{N}\mathcal{H}_{k}$.
-In this case, as shown in~\PRLapp{appsec: SBS-unattainable with common Hamiltonian}, the equilibrium state is given by
+In our context, let us denote such a Hamiltonian by $H=X_\sys\otimes Y_\mathrm{E}$, where $X_\sys$ is any operator whose eigenbasis is the pointer basis, and where $Y_\mathrm{E}$ is an observable on $\bigotimes_{k=1}^{N}\mathcal{H}_{k}$.
+Note that, writing $X_\sys$ in terms of its spectral decomposition, this Hamiltonian can be rewritten in the form of Eq.~\eqref{eConditionalForm}, where the $\lbrace H_{E}^{(i)}\rbrace_{i}$ differ from each other by only a scalar factor.
+In this case, as shown in \PRLapp{appsec: SBS-unattainable with common Hamiltonian}, the equilibrium state is given by

 for some state $\rho_E$ on $\bigotimes_{k=1}^{N}\mathcal{H}_{k}$.
 This highlights the distinction between the standard model of measurement and the equilibration paradigm; given temporal control, one can of course generate the desired correlations between the system and the observers, but considering a spontaneous and uncontrolled process, one finds that on average there are no correlations whatsoever between the system and the observers.